It was a cold spring night when a lot of noise made its way into our home.

 After all, that is one of the main reasons to even bother cleaning it, right?

 If you are unfamiliar with what the firebox is, it is the part of the wood stove where you actually load the wood and have the fire.

 Naturally, this is one of the most important parts of the stove.
 Be sure to clean it thoroughly.

-Also, you’ll want it as clean as possible so you can see the fire brick inside the stove.
-When cleaning, it is a good time to inspect the inside of your stove to make sure that there is nothing that needs repair.
+Also, you want it as clean as possible so you can see the fire brick inside the stove.
+When cleaning, it is a good time to inspect the inside of your stove to make sure that there is nothing that needs repairs.

-If so, you’ll want to get it fixed immediately so you can safely burn wood inside your stove again as quickly as possible.
+If so, you’ll have to get it fixed immediately so you can safely burn wood inside your stove again as quickly as possible.

 3. Empty Your Indoor Chimney